angelawyman/javascript-review/5-arrays.md

 document.write(listNew[1]);
 ```

-*Q.) What happens if you ask for an array item that doesn't exist?*
+*Q.) What happens when you ask for an array item that doesn't exist?*

 ```javascript
 document.write(listNew[10]);